timmiesheehan/restapi-books/README.md

 # Books REST API

-This is a REST api built with the SlimPHP framework and uses MySQL for storage.
+This is a REST API built with the SlimPHP framework and uses MySQL for storage.
-The Frontend uses PHP and Javasript
+The Frontend uses Javasript

 ### Version
 1.0.0